-Vietnam, as a South East Asian Country, engages in a number of card games both influenced by French and Chinese culture.
-As a small state, Vietnam historically has been under the control of larger regional powers, a cultural osmosis occurring that transferred a number of card games across cultures.
+Vietnam, as a South East Asian Country, engages in a number of card games influenced by both French and Chinese culture.
+As a small state, Vietnam historically has been under the control of larger regional powers, a cultural osmosis occurring that transferred many card games across cultures.

 History of Vietnamese Card Games